ChrisDavi3s/TrajectoryTools/README.md

 - `writers`[WIP]: Export pymatgen structures into various file formats suitable for downstream analysis.

-- `smoothing`[WIP]: Advanced sub-package for smoothing and averaging trajectory data, enhancing the signal-to-noise ratio and preparing data for high-level analyses.
+- `transforms`[WIP]: Advanced sub-package for smoothing and averaging trajectory data.
+Also has tools to reshape trajectory.

 - `parallel`[WIP]:  A collection of parallel computing utilities for efficient trajectory analysis and processing.
     - `task_runner`: Execute parallel processing tasks on trajectory data for faster data manipulation and transformation